Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

 \subsection{Examples in rank 2}

-We now present the cases of table 1 in \cite{Hecklist} rising from Lie superalgebras of rank $2$.
-We will check in every case whether the exceptions of corollary \ref{3 conditions II} appear.\\ In rank $2$, there is obviously always just one bosonic sector $\mathfrak{g'}$.\\ In the respective remarks we will express the simple roots in the standard chamber using as in \cite{Kac77} the standard basis $\epsilon_i$ and $\delta_i$.
+We now present the cases of Table~1 in~\cite{Hecklist} that come from Lie superalgebras of rank~$2$.
+We will check in every case whether the exceptions of Corollary~\ref{3 conditions II} appear.
+In rank $2$, there is obviously always just one bosonic sector $\mathfrak{g'}$.

+We also remark in each case how the simple roots in the standard chamber can be expressed using the standard basis $\epsilon_i$ and $\delta_i$ in \cite{Kac77}.